Volunteer & Intern in Ghana | Volunteer Abroad

 As Ghana’s society and economy become increasingly digital, the need for IT teachers will only grow.
 Help Ghanaian youth gain computer literacy — and give them an advantage to achieve success in the 21st century.

-5. Rural Primary School
+5. Teach in Rural Primary School

 Meaningful Reasons to Volunteer, Intern, or Teach Abroad in Ghana